Kansas corrections secretary asking El Dorado guards to work more long shifts

-The declaration means guards there will have to endure 12-hour shifts — and there appears to be no immediate solution to a years-long, unyielding problem.
+The declaration means guards there will have to work 12-hour shifts — and there appears to be no immediate solution to a years-long, unyielding problem.

 There are now 95 vacancies at the El Dorado Correctional Facility and more than 400 statewide.
 Werholtz said the guards already have worked too many long shifts, and he was asking them to work too many more.